c9s/fsrename/README.md

 - `-match` the pattern that will match the files/dirs you want.
 - `-replace` replace the matched string with what you want.

+- `-trimprefix` trim filename prefix.
+When using this option, you don't have to specify `-match` or `-replace`.
+- `-trimsuffix` trim filename suffix (including extension).
+When using this option, you don't have to specify `-match` or `-replace`.

 - `-dryrun`  dry run, don't rename, just preview the result.
 - `-fileonly` rename only files.
 - `-dironly` rename only directory.